JackSzwergold/Cheat-Sheets/content/postfix/postfix.md

 Template: index
 ---

-### Check if `postfix` is running in Mac OS X.
+### Check if `postfix` is running in macOS.

-In Mac OS X this checks to see what services are launched at startup; look for `org.postfix.master`:
+In macOS this checks to see what services are launched at startup; look for `org.postfix.master`:

     sudo launchctl list